jgarza/2FA-Server-Admin-Guide/methods_biometrics.md

 ![Biometric List](images/biometricList.png)

-Within the Biometric menu, there are four submenus.
+Within the Biometric menu, there are four sub-menus.

 1.	**Profile List** – Provides an overview of the configured Contactless Profiles, including the configured PIN policy, card behavior options, and PIN required/not-required settings.